has207/flexmock/_sources/user-guide.txt

 Definitions
 -----------

-In order to discuss Flexmock usage it's important to define the following terms.
+In order to discuss flexmock usage it's important to define the following terms.

 :Stub: fake object that returns a canned value